How does the Tool Library Work?

 When and where can I return a tool?

 Tools must be returned to the branch you checked them out from, during standard open hours.
-They must be received on or before their due date.
+They must be received on or before their due date and can be returned by anyone - so feel free to ask your friend to be your tool sherpa if you're headed out of town!

 Do I need to clean a tool before returning it?